arrestoteles/lab-4-path-finder/README.md

 Implement this algorithm in the `searchUCS` method.
 When you return a result, use `null` for the `path` argument for now.
-There is a variable `iterations` already defined, which you should increase every time you remove an entry from `pqueue`.
+You should increase the counter `iterations` every time you remove an entry from `pqueue`.
-When you have done this, you should be able to run some simple queries, such as finding the shortest route to Kungälv, Lerum, or Alingsås:
+When you have done this, you should be able to run queries for nodes not too far apart:

 ```
 $ java RunPathFinder ucs AdjacencyGraph graphs/AdjacencyGraph/citygraph-VGregion.txt Skara Lerum